 A seal that satisfied the customer’s needs, improving patients’ lives in the US and EU, and responds to the COVID-19 Pandemic.

-Leveraging the AMG formulation library, along with the team’s development and testing capabilities, Minnesota Rubber & Plastics was able to deliver a solution that delivered a solution that surpassed customer expectations on functionality, delivery,
+Leveraging the AMG formulation library, along with the team’s development and testing capabilities, Minnesota Rubber & Plastics delivered a solution that surpassed customer expectations on functionality, delivery, and financial value.

 The new compound and seal geometry easily withstood the customer’s reagent and the mechanical stresses placed on it during operation.
 The customer would go on to secure emergency use authorization (EUA) and later CE Mark approval for their device.
 The device is currently used as a diagnostic device for COVID-19 detection, and for other infectious disease applications.